nasa/harmony-browse-image-generator/README.md

   `main` branch that contain changes to the `docker/service_version.txt` file.
 * `publish_to_pypi.yml` - Triggered either manually or for commits to the `main` branch that contain changes to the `docker/service_version.txt`file.

-The `publish_release.yml` workflow will:
+* `publish_release.yml`<a name="release-workflow"></a> - workflow runs automatically when there is a change to
+   the `docker/service_version.txt` file on the main branch.
+This workflow will:
     * Run the full unit test suite, to prevent publication of broken code.
     * Extract the semantic version number from `docker/service_version.txt`.
     * Extract the released notes for the most recent version from `CHANGELOG.md`.
     * Build and deploy a this service's docker image to `ghcr.io`.
     * Build the library package to be published to PyPI.
     * Publish the package to PyPI.
     * Publish a GitHub release under the semantic version number, with associated git tag.

+## Releasing

+A release consists of a new version hybig-py library published to PyPI and a new Docker service image published to github's container repository.

+A release is made automatically when a commit to the main branch contains a changes in the `docker/service_version.txt` file, see the [publish_release](#release-workflow) workflow in the CI/CD section above.

-Before triggering a release, ensure both the `docker/service_version.txt` and `CHANGELOG.md` files are updated.
+Before merging a PR that will trigger a release, ensure these two files are updated:

+* `CHANGELOG.md` - Notes should be added to capture the changes to the service.
+* `docker/service_version.txt` - The semantic version number should be updated.

 The `CHANGELOG.md` file requires a specific format for a new release, as it looks for the following string to define the newest release of the code (starting at the top of the file).

 ```
 ## [vX.Y.Z] - YYYY-MM-DD